silvae86/silvae86.github.io/_pages/teaching/slides/uml/conversion_to_relational/index.md

 - Associations are binary relationships between classes

-- Represented by a line drawn between the two classses that we want to associate
+- Represented by a line drawn between the two classes that we want to associate

 .center[.imglg[![Association](../diagrams/UMLDiagrams/Association.svg)]]